The Son's decisions and power to act come from the Father, the Source, the One.

 An addition to the BHT, the first chapter of John which talks about the One from which all of reality has emerged, and of which all of reality is.

-Exactly 500 years ago today, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
-What were those "theses” or propositions?
-Might they have any application today?
+Exactly 500 years ago today, October 31, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
+What were those "theses"?
+Do they have any applicability today?

-An addition to the BHT, about the many hypocritical problems with religious authorities.
-(The painting above is by James Tissot (1836-1902), “Woe unto You, Scribes and Pharisees,” Brooklyn Museum.)
+An addition to the BHT, about the problems with religious authorities.

-An addition to the BHT, about whether only one person may be a prophet who prophecies, or if many people may be, at the same time.
+An addition to the BHT, about whether only one man may be a prophet, or if many people may be, at the same time.